At MyPass Global, Data Governance and Information Security are important to us and our customers.

 We are committed to constantly improving our procedures so that personal information is treated appropriately.
 If you feel that we have failed to deal with your personal information in accordance with this Privacy Policy or in accordance with the Australian Privacy Principles set out in the Australia Privacy Act or the Information Privacy Principles set out in the New Zealand Privacy Act (as applicable), please contact us at privacy@mypassglobal.com so we have an opportunity to resolve the issue to your satisfaction.

-We will log your complaint and our privacy officer will:
+We will log your complaint and, within a reasonable time, our privacy officer will:

-- Discuss with you the ways in which we can remedy the situation
+• discuss with you the ways in which we can remedy the situation; and

 If you require more detailed information about our information handling practices or if you have any concerns about our handling of your personal information, please let us know by contacting us at: